MicrosoftDocs/azure-reference-other/studio-module-reference/clean-missing-data.md

 1. Add the [Clean Missing Data](clean-missing-data.md) module to your experiment, and connect the dataset that has missing values.

 2. For **Columns to be cleaned**, choose the columns that contain the missing values you want to change.
 You can choose multiple columns, but you must use the same replacement method in all selected columns.
-Therefore, typically you will need to clean string columns and numeric columns separately.
+Therefore, typically you need to clean string columns and numeric columns separately.

     For example, to check for missing values in all numeric columns:
     1. Open the Column Selector, and select **WITH RULES**.
     2. For **BEGIN WITH**, select **NO COLUMNS**.

         You can also start with ALL COLUMNS and then exclude columns.
 Initially, rules are not shown if you first click **ALL COLUMNS**, but you can click **NO COLUMNS** and then click **ALL COLUMNS** again to start with all columns and then filter out (exclude) columns based on the name, data type, or columns index.